Freedom to make choices is a human right. Adults without disabilities often take their right to make choices for granted.

 Adults with disabilities cannot take the right to make choices for granted.
 This is because we do not always get to make our own choices.
 Sometimes other people take away our right to make choices.

-Often, if anyone thinks the person with a disability cannot make good choices, the person with a disability has their right to make choices taken away.
+Often, if anyone thinks a person with a disability cannot make good choices, the person with a disability has their right to make choices taken away.
 This is because of a series of state laws called guardianship laws.

 Anyone who thinks a person with a disability cannot make good choices can ask a court for guardianship over them.
 If the court gives the person who asked guardianship over the person with a disability, the person with a disability’s right to make choices is taken away.